stace-shop/.github/profile/README.md

-# Welcome to the stace-shop.
+# Welcome to the stace-tsa-shop.

 I you are a member of the stace time series analysis community, you will find here
-- agendas, slides and recordings from **stace meetings**
+- Agendas, slides and recordings from **stace meetings**
-- JDemetra+ test reports
+- JDemetra+ tests reports
 - resources from **stace webinars**